jenkinsci/azure-batch-parallel-plugin/README.md

 # Azure Batch Parallel Test Execution Jenkins Plugin

 This Jenkins post-build plugin allows you to execute tests in parallel with the Microsoft Azure Batch service, and can reduce the duration of your test runs, and therefore, potentially the cost.
-In this release, we support running tests with the Windows Server operating system only.
-Linux support will be available in a future release.
+This plugin allows running tests with Paas/Iaas Windows and Iaas Linux.

 Azure Batch enables you to run parallel applications efficiently in the cloud.
 It's a platform service that schedules tasks to run on a managed collection of virtual machines.
 You can find an introduction to the Batch service in the [Basics of Azure Batch](https://azure.microsoft.com/documentation/articles/batch-technical-overview/).